divya-binil/www.intellectualfrontiers.com/src/content/post/patent-summaries/the-future-of-digital-exchanges-and-data-ownership-management-in-a-marketplace-network.md

 ### Processing and Ownership Trail Creation

-The patented system doesn't merely process transactions but has a specific capability to generate an ownership trail.
+The patented system doesn't merely process transactions but has a specific capability to generate an ownership trail through digital transaction management.
 When a user consents to transfer data ownership, either wholly or partially, the system springs into action.
 It ensures that during any transaction, if the data being transacted holds a value commensurate to the offering's transactional value, an exhaustive ownership trail is crafted.
 This trail is pivotal in ascertaining the journey of data ownership, especially during digital purchases and service deliveries.

 The digital marketplace network is not just a transactional platform; it also blends the nuances of service provision, user requests, digital transactions, and data ownership, all while ensuring transparency, security, and accountability at every step.
-This patent's functionalities are a testament to the transformative potential of digital marketplace technologies.
+This patent's functionalities are a testament to the transformative potential of digital transaction management in digital marketplace technologies.